alexruperez/ARFacebookShareKitActivity/README.md

 # Etc.

 * Special thanks to [jilouc](https://github.com/jilouc)/[CCAFacebookAppActivity](https://github.com/jilouc/CCAFacebookAppActivity), which has inspired this repo.
+Also my colleagues and friends [JavierQuerol](https://github.com/JavierQuerol) and [PabloLerma](https://github.com/PabloLerma)!
 * Contributions are very welcome.
 * Attribution is appreciated (let's spread the word!), but not mandatory.